stephenkfrey/minchain/README.md

 # minchain

+One step towards automated tool discovery for agents.

-Automatically help humans find codebases/tools to solve the task at hand.
+In this first example, we browse GitHub for repositories that may help the user/agent to solve the problem at hand.

+This tool is also useful to humans in the meantime.

-Problem: There are so many tools and repositories coming out.
-If I could access them in the moment, or eventually if an agent could access the right tool at the right time to include in its own code, that would help.
+Problem: If a human (or an agent) could access the right tool at the right time to include in its own code, then it could solve a wider range of problems.

 This tool:
 - takes in a description of a problem that the user is trying to solve